app-brand/google-codelab-lohisbell/README.md

 # Codelab Training - by Google.
-### Created and modified by carlos lopez, in order to create a workshop repository for my own fox, that came to work on my team.
+### Created and modified by Carlos Lopez to create a workshop repository for my own fox, who joined our development team.

 ## Part One